csakip/MapMancer/README.md

 ## Contributing

 You are welcome to help out if you feel inspired, want a feature added or want something fixed.
-I suggest check or raise an issue first to see if it's already in the works or not.
+I suggest check the issues or raise one first to see if it's already in the works or not.

 MapMancer is a JavaScript project.
 VSCode is recommended, but not required.